This post describes steps one can take to install additional printer drivers in Ubuntu Linux.

 On the System menu, select Settings as highlighted below.

-In the Settings app, click on Printers tile to open the panel.
+In the Settings app, click on the Printers tile to open the panel.

 On the System -> Printer settings pane, click on the Add a Printer button to begin adding printers to Ubuntu Linux.